 You may wonder how the bills will be paid during the divorce proceeding, and your attorney must be able to address these financial concerns and explain just how the process works.
 Attorney-client communication is therefore an important part of the divorce process.

-At Michael W. Reeds, P.C., we can answer your questions, address your concerns and help you throughout the divorce process.
+At William W. Fischer, P.C., we can answer your questions, address your concerns and help you throughout the divorce process.
 Our attorneys have more than 38 years of experience handling divorces and other family law matters in Oakland County, Livingston County and throughout Michigan.

 The Marital Estate

 Because a divorce involves the distribution of marital assets, the first step in the process is to determine what comprises the marital estate.
 In some cases, pre-marital assets will not be included in the marital estate and be subject to division.
 In other cases, the parties may have commingled assets to such an extent that all assets are included in the marital estate.
 Some assets, like pensions earned during the term of the marriage, are automatically included in the marital estate, but usually only the marital portion.
 The division of pensions is accomplished through preparation of a Qualified Domestic Relations Order (QDRO), a document usually prepared by an accountant or actuary.

 Attorneys refer, in divorce cases, to the equitable division of assets.
 This really means that in certain situations, the assets might not be divided equally by the parties.
 The judge in a divorce case has considerable power to determine what constitutes an equitable division of the assets, and there are a great many factors that can affect this decision.
 The divorce lawyer must be aware of these many factors and how each can affect the division of the assets.

 The division of assets necessarily involves the give and take associated with any negotiation process, and reaching agreement on how assets will be divided can involve a considerable amount of negotiation time.
 The family law lawyer must have the ability and skill required to negotiate an acceptable property division for the client.